2i2c-org/team-compass/projects/managed-hubs/support.md

    If the issue has a `critical` impact (we defer that first evaluation to the support steward), an additional ping to the support Slack channel is needed to boost the signal.

-   If the support steward has the capacity, they should self-assign the `critical` issue and work on it (this is now outside of the 30 min timebox in step 2).
+   The support steward **should** self-assign the `critical` issue and work on it immediately (this is now outside of the 30-minute timebox described in step 2).

-   If the support steward does not have the capacity, they should ping the **Engineering Manager** (or the delegated person) so they can secure resources to resolve that issue on the fly (see step 6 below).
+   If the support stewards (both) do not have the capacity to complete the task (ie. working on another critical issue, being out of their working time), they should ping the **Engineering Manager** (or the delegated person) so they can secure resources to resolve that issue on the fly (see step 7 below).

    The support steward **should not** work on issues with impact lower than `critical` (unless they are assigned as part of the "planned" reactive work in the context of a running sprint (see step 6 below).